WoW Midnight Expansion Overview, Release Date And New Features

 ✅ Introduction of the Haranir as a playable allied race.

-✅ A new Open World System: Prey, giving players dynamic objectives in the wild.
+✅ A new Open World System: Prey.

 ✅ Major UI improvements and multiple quality-of-life updates.